 Here’s the reality.
 Answers, knowledge, isn’t as important as we think it is.
 Knowledge by itself just causes us to think we are better than others, it puffs us up.

 Jesus, the guy who quite literally had all the knowledge in the world chose to give very few answers.
 You’d think he would just go around spouting off all his knowledge.
 Answering all the questions people asked to wow him.
 But that’s not what we see in the Gospels.

 Don’t get me wrong, people tried to ask him questions all the time, but he rarely answered them and instead responded with a question of his own.

-Think about that for a minute.
+Think about this for a minute.
 Jesus, God in flesh, more often than not, asked questions and avoided giving answers.

-But Jesus didn’t do that.
-And shocker… Maybe Jesus knows something we don’t.
-Maybe he’s on to something.
+Maybe, just maybe, Jesus knows something we don’t.
 You see, I think Jesus knows that those answers we seek won’t give us what we hope.
-So instead he gives us questions- which cause us to think, to dissect our lives, and to see what’s ultimately important.
+So instead he gives us questions which cause us to think, to dissect our lives, and to see what’s ultimately important.

 That’s exactly what Jesus does.
 When we look at the questions Jesus asked, what we see is he is helping the people he’s interacting with evaluate their lives and set a better course.

 Answers are overrated.
 We think we need them, but in many cases, they don’t give us what we’d hoped.
 Questions are greater than answers.